 Firstly, we’ll create the App Configuration service directly from the Azure Portal.
 Only the name, resource group, region and subscription are required.

 I’ve called my service mwappconfiguration.
-In the time of writing of this article, the App Configuration service is still in preview and its SKU (pricing) is free.
 Note that the endpoint for this App Configuration was created.
 We’ll see later that by using this endpoint the application will pull its settings.

 Now, let’s add some app settings to the App Configuration by using Configuration explorer.

 Firstly, select the “Configuration explorer” menu and then add your first settings by selecting “+ Create” and “Key-value” submenu.

 The only required parameter is the Key name.
 It serves as the name for key-value pair and is used to store and retrieve a corresponding value.
 There are two general approaches to naming keys used for configuration data: flat or hierarchical.
 They are similar from an application usage standpoint, but hierarchical naming is somehow easier to read, manage and use.
 It’s a common practice to organize keys into a hierarchical namespace by using a character delimiter, such as